pri-k/docs-mysql/backup.html.md

 ## Restore
   Restoring from a backup is the same whether one or multiple databases were backed up.
-  Executing the SQL dump will drop, recreate and refill the specified databases and tables.
+  Executing the SQL dump will drop, recreate, and refill the specified databases and tables.

   - Restore from the data dump: